parjafrica/good/replit.md

 - **MODAL SIZE OPTIMIZATION**: Fixed modal height issues with compact design that fits all screen sizes without scrolling
 - Reduced modal dimensions, padding, and spacing while maintaining visual appeal and functionality
 - Optimized header sizes and button spacing for perfect screen fit on all devices
+- **CARD SIZE OPTIMIZATION**: Significantly reduced opportunity card sizes for better page utilization
+- Reduced padding from p-6 to p-4, text sizes from lg to base/xs, and icons from 4x4 to 3x3
+- Enhanced grid layout with 4 columns on xl screens and reduced gaps for maximum space efficiency

 ## Previous Changes
 - Successfully migrated from Bolt/Supabase to Replit/PostgreSQL